 Whether it’s shelf-ready packaging intended for easy storage on retail shelves, utilizing coatings and laminates or embossing and debossing for luxury branding, implementing specialty options, or embracing sustainable food packaging, there are many ways to attract the attention of consumers.

-This is the story of how a British baker changed her career, moved to the United States, and successfully launched a baked dessert brand with the help of a thoughtful packaging partner.
+This is the story of how a British baker changed her career, moved to the United States, and successfully launched a baked dessert brand with the help of a domestic packaging partner and thoughtful food packaging.

 Launching the Sticky Toffee Pudding Company